Gregwar/gregwar.github.io/twists.markdown

 Those Jacobians are typically computed using the model of the robot and tools like [Pinocchio](https://github.com/stack-of-tasks/pinocchio)'s [computeFrameJacobian()](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/namespacepinocchio.html#a7b1189aea93a252f4c06d9a7e3c9f5e7), using the robot's URDF.
-Using such a tools, Jacobians are easy to compute with respect to the world frame.
+Such a tool will provide you API to compute such Jacobian with respect to the world frame.
 For instance, you can compute the space or body Jacobian of $$T_{wb}$$ where $$\{w\}$$ is the world frame and $$\{b\}$$ is the body.